MarshmallowAndroid/NAMP/README.md

 - Sync tracks when switching between them to avoid sounding "wrong"

 ## Known issues
-- Resuming after being paused for quite a while will make the music choppy
+- After seeking, the next loop will click.